At the Sexual Violence Center, it is our mission to eradicate sexual violence and abuse by:

 The ultimate goal of a sexual assault advocate is to provide enough support so that eventually you will no longer need the advocate's help.
 The advocate fosters an environment of independence, so you gain confidence in your choices and begin to trust your own decisions and advocate for yourself.

 More and more Minnesotans every year turn to us during one of the worst times in their lives.
 We meet them with a range of services to get them through the crisis and trauma caused by sexual violence, including:

 24-hour crisis support telephone line staffed by our trained advocates,

 Individual, in-person counseling giving intensive, directed support to victims and survivors,

 Support groups for victims and survivors as well as friends and family of victims,

 Crisis support in hospitals: we are there for victims of sexual assault throughout their evidentiary examinations,

 Legal advocacies through which we advocate that victim/survivors have the resources they need to file restraining orders, navigate the criminal justice system and get connected to legal representation.

-Systems change: We coordinate the Hennepin County SMARTeam and the Carver County SAIC team.
+Systems change: We coordinate the Hennepin County SMARTeam, the Carver County SAIC team, and the Scott County SART.
 These teams bring together members of law enforcement, prosecutors, government agencies and social service agencies who are engaged in supporting people after assault.
 The teams are charged with improving the criminal justice response and support services available for victims.